vishalxl/nostr_console/README.md

 2. git clone this repository
 3. From the project folder, run command ```dart pub get``` which gets all the dependencies
 4. Run command ```dart run bin/nostr_console.dart```, which will run it with default settings.
+5. Further you can create an executable for your platform by  ```dart compile exe bin/nostr_console.dart``` which will create an executable for your platform.
+You can invoke that exe with required parameters.
+On Windows, you can create a shortcut to it with your desired command line arguments mentioned in it.

 Usage: